 Now we obviously do not condone speeding, but you're guaranteed to be pleasantly surprised by how quickly you get to Granada - just be careful to slow down for the two speed cameras on the way.
 They're clearly marked by three separate signs, each indicating exactly how many metres separate you from a €400 speeding ticket.

-Get your bags out, give them your keys and enjoy the evening in this awe-inspiring city.
+After dropping off your bags, go out to enjoy the evening in this awe-inspiring city.
 We recommend a walk around the compact town centre, which is rife with cheap and cheerful tapas restaurants.

 Spend your time relaxing in the evening.
 If you want a taste of typical local food, head for Calle Navas, right in the centre of the Old Town.
 This narrow street is home to dozens of small family-owned restaurants serving all manner of Andalucian and general Spanish cuisine.
 The tables in the street are great as the cool breeze and night sky will are a perfect compliment to your bottle of Rioja.